Mystery3/RotMG-InfographicMaker/README.md

 The infographic maker is case-sensitive so it is recommended that you capitalize the item name as a title.
 The exact string " | " separates names and links.
 You can also edit the dungeons.txt file the same way, not only the item dictionaries.

+# Intra-Dictionary Priority Sorting
+Items are read in dictionaries from the first line to the last, so an item at the first line would before earlier than an item below it.

 # Quantity Numbers for Tokens
 Any item ending with x followed by a number (with an optional space between) will have that number drawn onto its image.
+This is assuming that the token followed by x## exists in a dictionary

 # Manual Sorting
 If manual sorting is on, the item will be sorted as given in the text box.